trinodb/trino/presto-docs/src/main/sphinx/security/ldap.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can further restrict the set of users allowed to connect to the Presto
-coordinator based on their group membership by setting the optional
+coordinator, based on their group membership, by setting the optional
-``ldap.group-auth-pattern`` and ``ldap.user-base-dn`` properties in addition
+``ldap.group-auth-pattern`` and ``ldap.user-base-dn`` properties, in addition
 to the basic LDAP authentication properties.

 ======================================================= ======================================================